Skip to main content

 To deploy the platform with recommended functionality, use the command below:

-helm upgrade --install opentwins ertis/OpenTwins -n opentwins --wait --dependency-update
+helm upgrade --install opentwins ertis/OpenTwins --wait --dependency-update

 To modify the components to be deployed and connected during the installation, you can check the installation via Helm.